hawkuash/sumpto/README.md

 Resize and convert as much images as you have with one command.
 That's basically it.
 Sumpto is currently in development, so only PNG and JPEG for now.
-Other image and video format support as well as new features will be there.
+Other image and video format support as well as new features will be there someday.
+Need to stop using libvis and write my own encoders and decoders.
+It's gonna take a lot of time.